Portalum/Portalum.Zvt.EasyPay/README.md

 # Portalum.Zvt.EasyPay

+If you are looking for a simple way to automatically transfer the amount to be paid to your payment terminal, then you have come to the right place.
 EasyPay allows you to start a payment at the payment terminal with the passing of the amount.<br>
-A log file is automatically created with all important information about the payment process `default-yyyyMMdd.log`.

 ![Portalum.Zvt.EasyPay](/doc/EasyPay.png)